Herbert A. Fleisch ESCEO-IOF Medal

 Professor Roger A. Fielding, Ph.D. was awarded the ESCEO-IOF Herbert A. Fleisch Medal

 at the virtual Congress WCO-IOF-ESCEO 2021.
 Prof. Fielding is Associate Center Director, Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University; Director and Senior Scientist, Nutrition, Exercise Physiology, and Sarcopenia Laboratory; Professor of Nutrition and Medicine Friedman School of Nutrition Science and Policy, Tufts University School of Medicine; Associate Director, Boston Claude D. Pepper Older Americans Independence Center.

-Dr Stefan Maggi was awarded the 2019 Herbert A. Fleisch ESCEO-IOF Medal at the virtual WCO-IOF-ESCEO 2020.
+Dr Stefania Maggi was awarded the Herbert A. Fleisch ESCEO-IOF Medal at the virtual WCO-IOF-ESCEO 2020.
 Dr Maggi is Research Director at the Consiglio Nazionale delle Ricerche (CNR) Aging Branch-Institute of Neuroscience in Padua and Director of the CNR Project on Ageing.